marvin-mangold/S7-PLC_SHA1/README.md

 Sha1 is an cryptographic algorithm that takes a string of any length and reduces it to a unique fixed length string.
 In this implmementation the string length is limited to a maximum length of 254 characters (String[254] - 2032 bit).
+The digest ouput is the final hash value as a string of H0 - H4 (20 bytes string).
-The hash output is the final hash value as a hexadecimal string of H0 - H4 (40 bytes string).
+The hexdigest output is the final hash value as a hexadecimal string of H0 - H4 (40 bytes string).
 For further informations take a look at RFC 3174.
 Sha1 is not considered anymore as a secure hash type!